prodinic/prodinic.github.io/about.md

 ---

 ## If you believe, you already got it
-This is Nick's tech blog sharing software engineering skill and knowledge and experiences in this field.
+This is Nick's tech blog sharing software engineering skill and knowledge and experiences.

-Always be a entrepreneur.
+Always be an entrepreneur.

 - Stories being a software engineer
 - Assays for books that I've read so far